 For software developers, learning is a journey, not a destination.
-You will always be able to get better — if you choose to.
+You’ll always be able to get better — if you choose to.
 I’ve spent plenty of time developing my technical skills the wrong way.
-However, I’ve also learned how to develop technical skills at a lightning fast speed and to teach others at the same time.
+However, I’ve also learned how to develop technical skills at lightning-fast speed and to teach others at the same time.
 After all, I created over 50 highly technical developer training courses on Pluralsight over a period of about three years.

 I used to think the best way to learn a technical skill was to take a big reference book and read it cover-to-cover.

 Back then, I read too many 800+ page books to count and didn’t benefit much from the exercise; although my arms might have grown from carrying around books of that size.

 I don’t want you to make the same mistakes I did, and if you already have, I want to show you a better way.

 The following is an excerpt from The Complete Software Developer’s Career Guide by John Sonmez.

 Before we get into the specifics about learning technical skills, I think it’s worth taking a second to talk about learning how to learn quickly and teaching yourself in general.